Sebastian-Fitzner/veams-js/README.md

-## PG-JS Starter Kit
+## Veams-JS Starter Kit

-PG-JS Starter Kit contains a simple setup for a general JavaScript workflow.
+Veams-JS Starter Kit contains a simple setup for a general JavaScript workflow.

 It consists of two basic approaches: